Tutoriels Backend

-We are going to make a Web Application.
+We are going to create a Web Application.

-In this tutorial we will use Angular version 18.0.2
+In this tutorial we will be using Angular version 19.2.2

-- Angular is open source, so it's free to use
+- Angular is open source , so it is free to use.

 Node.js will be our javascript development platform.